jr419/BRIDGE/docs/api-reference/homophily-metrics.md

 ) -> np.ndarray
 ```

-Computes the local total connectivity for each node in the graph.
-Total connectivity measures how well connected a node is to its p-hop neighborhood.
+Computes the total bottlenecking score for each node in the graph.
+This measures how well a node connects within its p-hop neighborhood overall.

 #### Parameters